jolau/VibrationDAQ/README.md

 The vibration sensor only works on the main SPI pins (SPI0) of the Raspberry Pi - the other SPI ports don't support SPI mode 3.

 ### Custom adapter board
 The pins of the ADcmXL3021 vibration sensor can be accessed by using a custom adapter board.
-The PCB was created by using the software KiCad: [KiCad project](ADcmXL3021_adapter/ADcmXL3021_adapter.pro)\
+The PCB was created by using the software KiCad: [KiCad project files](ADcmXL3021_adapter/ADcmXL3021_adapter.pro)\
 ![adapter board](docs/adapter_board.jpg)

 ## Installation